perosa/AvatarRasaChatbot/README.md

 # AvatarRasaChatbot
-Rasa Chatbot who finds a good Avatar for your chatbot
+Rasa Chatbot: find a good Avatar for your chatbot

 Avaiable on GitHub https://perosa.github.io/avatarBot.html and Telegram https://telegram.me/TheAvatarBot